Mishra173/HR-Analytics-Employee-Attrition-and-Workforce-Analysis/README.md

 This project is an end-to-end HR Analytics solution focused on analyzing employee attrition and workforce trends.

-The project covers data cleaning and transformation using Python, database integration using MySQL, and interactive dashboard creation using Power BI.
+The project includes data cleaning, exploratory data analysis, SQL-based analysis, and interactive dashboard reporting to generate actionable HR insights

 ## Tools & Technologies Used